SillyTavern/SillyTavern-Docs/Extras/extensions/Summarize.md

 ### What is it?

 After the AI sends back a message, the Summarize extension looks through the chat history and then uses an AI summarization model that runs on the Extras host machine to create a dynamic summary of events.
-This summary is then sent along with every user input afterwards.
+This summary is then sent along with every user input afterward.

 ### How is that useful?